caden147/tic-tac-toe-game/README.md

 * Sockets

 ## Logging
 Logs are utilized to document errors as well as client and server connect/disconnect events.
-These are located in the 'source' -> 'logs' directory under 'client.log' and 'server.log'.
+These are located in the 'logs' directory under 'client.log' and 'server.log'.

 # Additional Resources
 * [Link to Python Documentation](https://docs.python.org/3/)